Organization, Nature of Operations, and Principles of Consolidation

 1. Organization, Nature of Operations, and Principles of Consolidation

 Gaia, Inc. was incorporated under the laws of the State of Colorado in 1988 and operates a global digital video subscription service and on-line community that caters to a unique and underserved subscriber base.
-Our digital content library consists of approximately 8,000 English language titles as well as a growing selection of titles available in French, German, and Spanish.
-Our subscribers have unlimited access to a vast library of inspiring films, cutting edge documentaries, interviews, yoga classes, transformation related content, and more – 85% of which is exclusively available to our subscribers for digital streaming on most internet-connected devices anytime, anywhere, commercial-free.
+Our digital content library consists of approximately 8,000 English language titles as well as a growing selection of titles available in Spanish, German or French.
+Our subscribers have unlimited access to a vast library of inspiring films, cutting edge documentaries, interviews, yoga classes, transformation related content, and more – 90% of which is exclusively available to our subscribers for digital streaming on most internet-connected devices anytime, anywhere, commercial-free.

 We have prepared the accompanying unaudited interim condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States (“GAAP”) and they include our accounts and those of our subsidiaries.
 Intercompany transactions and balances have been eliminated.
 The unaudited condensed consolidated financial position, results of operations and cash flows for the interim periods disclosed in this report are not necessarily indicative of future financial results.